ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/observability/observe-ballerina-programs.md

 >**Note:** the above configuration is included by default in the `Ballerina.toml` file generated when initiating a new package using the `bal new` command.

+Alternatively, we can pass the `--observability-included` flag with the `bal run` command to start a Ballerina program with observability enabled.

 To include the Prometheus and Jaeger extensions into the executable, the `ballerinax/prometheus` and `ballerinax/jaeger` modules need to be imported into your Ballerina code.